How Guesty Helped This Property Manager Scale to $500K in Revenue

 That’s when Surfcomber Rentals was born.
 Ryan’s own short-term rental company quickly grew from one building to many and eventually materialized into what included both Airbnb property ownership and Airbnb property management.

 There are growing pains in building a short-term rental business.
 Ryan found that after having a handful of units already, each additional unit became significantly more difficult to handle as the management requirements grew exponentially beyond the time available in a day.
 And with a full-time job, he didn’t have the time to handhold each property and all of the tediously corresponding tasks.
 Property managers need a way to grow their Airbnb businesses without being held back by these unnecessary road bumps.

 The only effective solution is a guest management system.
 Standard affordable and cloud-sourced outsourcing options cannot adjust their solutions to the client, and Ryan was in need of management that has the ability to adapt to his business personality and style.
 But this search requires both a financial investment, and time.
 The right short-term rental management would require quality management control and a software system that would allow the team to get smarter over time.

 Ryan has found this guest management value in Guesty.

 “With Guesty, I finally was able to have my life back: have dinner with my girlfriend without being on my phone.”

 Time & Efficiency

-These reviews are on Airbnb’s platform.
-Like many other successful property managers, Ryan lists across multiple platforms.
-But our narrow specialty in Airbnb allows our results to be vast.
-“I’m using Guesty because I get value from your specialized management within the Airbnb platform: interacting with the guests, and so on.”
-On top of that, hosts only pay Guesty per transaction, so all work done internal to Airbnb comes at no financial risk to the host.
+On top of that, hosts only pay Guesty per transaction, so all the work done internally with Airbnb comes at no financial risk to the host.
 In other words, booking management is compensated for only when the host receives payment for that booking.